 5. Data management

-Probable and confirmed cases of meningococcal disease should be entered into the notifiable diseases database within one working day of notification.
-Ensure that data on Aboriginality and vaccination history are collected and entered into the jurisdictional database.
+Probable and confirmed cases of meningococcal disease should be entered onto the notifiable diseases database within one working day of notification.
+Ensure that data on Aboriginal or Torres Strait Islander status and vaccination history are collected and entered into the jurisdictional database.
 Serogroup, subserogroup and case outcome should be added to the database when available.

 7. Case definition

-Probable and confirmed cases of meningococcal disease are notifiable.
+Probable and confirmed cases of invasive meningococcal disease are notifiable.